A Bayesian Inference Primer

 Before discovering the Duchess’s body, we can calculate what Holmes’ beliefs would be if he learned that the Duchess was definitely alive or dead.
 The probability that the Duke/Count is the culprit given the countess is Alive/Dead is called a conditional probability.

-Conditional probabilities are written in the form $P(Hypothesis \vert Evidence)$. $Evidence$ is whatever new information might be learned (e.g. the Duchess is Dead), and $Hypothesis$ is any other proposition of interest (e.g. the Duke Count did it).
+Conditional probabilities are written in the form $P(H \vert E)$. $Evidence$ is whatever new information might be learned (e.g. the Duchess is Dead), and $Hypothesis$ is any other proposition of interest (e.g. the Duke Count did it).

-The conditional probability of some Hypothesis given some piece of Evidence can be calculated using the following formula:
+The conditional probability of some Hypothesis $H$ given some piece of Evidence $E$ can be calculated using the following formula:

-Where $P(Hypothesis, Evidence)$ is the total prior probability of all possibilities where both the evidence and hypothesis is true, and $P(Evidence)$ is the total probability of all possibilities where the evidence is true.
+Where $P(H, E)$ is the total prior probability of all possibilities where both the evidence and hypothesis is true, and $P(E)$ is the total probability of all possibilities where the evidence is true.

 For example, referring back to Holmes’ prior probability table, you can see that